mnas4946/FormIQ_AICoach/README.md

 - Visual keypoint tracking (green skeleton overlay)
 - Smooth feedback animations (50% slower transitions)
 - Works on any device with a webcam and modern browser
+- Users may need to allow camera access on their preferred browser.

 **To Use Standalone Mode:**
 Simply open `exercise_stage1.html` or `exercise_stage4.html` directly in your browser and click "Start Camera"